 What’s a shame about this pricing practice is that $34 a day isn’t that outrageous for a midsize car rental.
 It was such an aggravating way to start our trip – I had just landed in Mexico very excited to start our trip and now I was angry at my car rental company and even more, I was angry at myself for falling for this.
 Had they just priced it fairly including mandatory insurance (as is the practice most places in the world), I’d have been perfectly ok with the price.

 Note, that you should check your credit card car rental coverage and home auto policy before you go.
-Neither of mine covered 3rd party liability in Mexico and I understand it isn’t common for any at home policy to cover Mexican rental cars.
+Neither of my cards covered 3rd party liability in Mexico and I understand it isn’t common for any at home policy to cover Mexican rental cars.

 Lastly, be aware your rental company will also put a large hold on your credit card.
 Mine put a hold of 80,000 pesos (~$4,300) on my credit card.